 In 2013 started the renovation of the old buildings.
 Apart from an indoor food market, a library, restaurant and hotel, there is also a cinema.

-De Filmhallen are the sister of film house The Movies.
+De FilmHallen are the sister of film house The Movies.
 Every day there are films screened in 9 different films rooms.
-From Hollywood to European film and world cinema and documentaries.
+From Hollywood to European film, foreign films from around the world and documentaries.

 De Balie is another cultural centre located at Leidseplein, but more politically correct in a building that suits them: a former courthouse.
 There are 3 halls to fill with debates, seminars, theatre and film, all specifically aimed at ‘opening up debate’ on social, political and cultural matters.
 With outside terrace, bar, restaurant and free wifi.
 Films are films house movies and documentaries.
 Often films at The Balie are followed by a discussion (usually in English).

 Films are every day at different times and cost €10.
 You can also enjoy burger (veggie or meat) and a film for the price of €19,50 with the Cuisima Diner.

 Het Ketelhuis (‘kettle house’) started out as a cinema for Dutch children films, but has turned into a full art house cinema.
 Focus is still on Dutch films though (no subtitling in English).
 Het Ketelhuis also programs political film debates, get-togethers from the Dutch Film scene and dance nights.
 Het Ketelhuis is located at Westergasfabriek.

 Dinner is served as well.
 Tickets are €9.

 Filmhuis Cavia is a very, very low budget art film house, run by volunteers on a not for profit basis.
 Here you can see a movies for just €4.
 Every Tuesday night, guest programmer Jeffrey Babcock screens a rarely screened (cult)classic.
 Think Nouvelle Vague, Kitchen sink, silent film, experimental, Russian Montage, Japanese Bondage…